Leah Spellen, ND

 While at Bastyr University, she met Tim Kuhlman, a fellow naturopathic physician, who became her friend and husband.
 They set up a family practice in North Carolina for the next 16 years.
 There Preeta used various modalities in her practice, including, naturopathic medicine, massage, craniosacral therapy and reiki.
 She also worked part-time as a massage school instructor.
 During those years she became an American citizen.

 In 2014 they decided to move back to Washington to pursue primary care medicine.
-Currently Preeta practices at Naturopathic Health Center.
+Currently Preeta practices at Naturopathic Health Center, PLLC.
 She sees people of all ages with any acute or chronic condition.
 She specializes in treating people with gastrointestinal disorders such as irritable bowel syndrome, inflammatory bowel disease, food sensitivities and gut infections.
 She also treats people with hormonal imbalances and pain conditions.
 Preeta is also a certified craniosacral therapist; she treats people with pain conditions, childhood trauma and adult trauma with her therapy.

 On a personal level, she enjoys reading mystery novels and historical romance, writing short stories and poems, goes hiking regularly in the woods, is attempting to play the Irish flute and violin and enjoys ballroom and Latin dancing with her husband.